JonKing93/DASH/docs/Tutorials/gridfile/add-dimension-names.md

 ```

 You will need to change this function in three places to add a new dimension name.
-1. Specify the name of a new dimension in the last of names
+1. Specify the name of a new dimension after the existing names,
-2. Add the new dimension to the "dims" array.
+2. Add the new dimension to the end "dims" array, and
-3. Add the new dimension to the function output.
+3. Add the new dimension to the end of the function output.

+**Note:** It is important to add the new dimension to the end of the "dims" array and function output, as the order of the existing dimensions is hard-coded in various DASH methods.

 Use the following template